GlimmerLabs/virtual-mediascheme/Building.md

     make
     raco link `pwd`

-The next steps require that we've started GIMP and turned on the server.
+**IMPORTANT**: The next steps require that we've started GIMP and turned on the server.

     cd /home/student/Mediascript/gigls
     make